evert/evert.github.com/resume.md

 ### Consulting, worldwide — 2003-today

-I’ve been doing this ‘full-time’ on and off, whenever I’ve not really been fully focussed on a job.
-I’ve had the opportunity to work in telecommunication, social media, group ware, advertising, broadcasting, Afinance companies in Australia, Portugal, Canada and The Netherlands, and remotely worked for various other companies from North America, Europe and Asia.
+I’ve been doing this ‘full-time’ on and off, whenever I’ve not really been fully focused on a job.
+I’ve had the opportunity to work in telecommunication, social media, group ware, advertising, broadcasting, financial service companies in Australia, Portugal, Canada and The Netherlands, and remotely worked for various other companies from North America, Europe and Asia.

 ### Software engineer, Ibuildings, Utrecht, Netherlands — 2010-2011